sfandres/uex-slurm/README.md

 * You need access to a supercomputer that uses the [Slurm workload manager][slurm].

 ### Installation
-The environment.yml file contains all the necessary packages to use this project inside the environment with name `ice-conda` provided.
+The environment.yml file contains all the necessary packages to use this project inside the environment with name `slurm-conda` provided.
 You can create a conda environment from the .yml file as follows:
 ```
 conda env create -f environment.yml
 ```

 ### Usage

 ## Job arrays
 SLURM array jobs make it easy to run many similar tasks.
 You just have to run the following command in the terminal: